Product or Service Development & Marketing Plan

 I. Product Development

-Trying new ways of doing things to create your product and iterative product development in which you create many versions and learn from failures can support innovation.
+Innovation can be supported through trying new ways of doing things to create your product and iterative product development in which you create many versions and learn from failures.
 Each product version is tested and then modified according to the results.
 Even after you develop a successful prototype, products are often modified to gain regulatory approval, reduce costs and time involved in mass production, or respond to customer feedback.

 Product development goes through the following stages (Calvello, 2022):